7 A Technologically

 Section 7: A Technologically Advanced Workforce for Particle Physics and the Nation

-Addressing the profound scientific inquiries within particle physics, from understanding the fundamental building blocks of nature to mapping out the evolution of the universe, requires a creative and technologically advanced workforce operating within an environment of mutual trust.
+Addressing the profound scientific inquiries within particle physics, from understanding the fundamental building blocks of nature to mapping out the evolution of the universe, requires a creative and technologically advanced workforce operating in an environment of mutual trust.
 The inherent curiosity driving our exploration of the natural world is a universal aspect of human nature.
-This shared curiosity serves as the driving force behind our commitment to strengthening and expanding this workforce, prompting us to actively seek talent from all corners of society, regions of the country, and on a global scale.
+This shared curiosity serves as the driving force behind our commitment to strengthening and expanding this workforce and prompts us to actively seek talent from all corners of society and all regions of the country, and the world.

-The stewardship of our field demands active engagement with diverse perspectives, which provide innovative strategies and solutions to complex problems.
-Achieving increased participation and diversity of perspective entails implementing practices supporting ethical conduct of research, dismantling existing barriers, recruiting broadly, and forging new pathways of opportunity to ensure that particle physics thrives as an inclusive and dynamic discipline.
+The stewardship of our field demands active engagement with diverse perspectives that provide innovative strategies and solutions to complex problems.
+Achieving increased participation and diversity of perspective entails implementing practices that support ethical conduct of research, dismantling existing barriers, recruiting broadly, and forging new pathways of opportunity to ensure that particle physics thrives as an inclusive and dynamic discipline.

 Moreover, the design, construction, operation, and analysis work of high energy physics not only advances our scientific endeavors but also trains the researchers, engineers, and technicians urgently needed in mission-critical areas for the US.
-This includes hardware and chip development, large-scale computing, quantum information science, and AI/ML.
-It is imperative that we provide exciting career pathways within our field to retain this talent.
-Simultaneously, we must continue to educate the many technologically adept researchers and technical personnel who robustly contribute to society outside of particle physics.
+These areas include hardware and chip development, large-scale computing, QIS, and AI/ML.
+It is imperative that we provide exciting career pathways within our field to retain the necessary talent.
+Simultaneously, we must continue to educate the many technologically adept researchers and technical personnel who robustly contribute to society outside particle physics.
 Additionally, engaging with the public by sharing our scientific discoveries and underscoring how our work contributes to industries beyond particle physics further enhances the impact and relevance of our pursuit.

 7.1Ethical Research in Particle Physics